black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 However, remember that the binary number string is built by calculating the remainder of input divided by 2 and concatenating that to the end.

 After your call to decimalToBinary(), use the addition operator (+) to concatenate the remainder of input divided by 2 to the end of the string your recursive function returns.
 Also, wrap the operation in parentheses.

+# Step 70
+Finally, in your checkUserInput() function, set the textContent property of result equal to the string returned by your decimalToBinary() function.